espressif/esp-idf/docs/en/api-guides/external-ram.rst

    modified almost as quickly as in internal ram.
 However, when accessing large chunks of data (>32K), the cache can be insufficient and speeds will fall back to the access speed of the external RAM.
 Moreover, accessing large chunks of data can 'push out' cached flash, possibly making execution of code afterwards slower.
- * External RAM cannot be used as task stack memory; because of this, xTaskCreate and similar functions will always allocate internal memory for stack and task TCBs and xTaskCreateStatic-type functions will check if the buffers passed are internal.
-However, for tasks not calling on code in ROM in any way, directly or indirectly, the menuconfig option :ref:`CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY` will eliminate the check in xTaskCreateStatic, allowing task stack in external RAM.
+ * External RAM cannot be used as task stack memory.
+Because of this, :cpp:func:`xTaskCreate` and similar functions will always allocate internal memory for stack and task TCBs and functions like :cpp:func:`xTaskCreateStatic` will check if the buffers passed are internal.
+However, for tasks not calling on code in ROM in any way, directly or indirectly, the menuconfig option :ref:`CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY` will eliminate the check in xTaskCreateStatic, allowing a task's stack to be in external RAM.
 Using this is not advised, however.
- * External RAM initialized failed can not be ignored if enabled :ref:`CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY`; because of this, some BSS segment can not be placed into external memory if PSRAM can't work normally and can not be moved to internal memory at runtime because the address of them is defined by linkfile, the :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND` can't handle this situation,if you want to enable :ref:
-   `CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY` the :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND` will be disabled, and if initialize SPIRAM failed,the system will invoke abort.
+ * By default, failure to initialize external RAM will cause ESP-IDF startup to abort.
+This can be disabled by enabling config item :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND`.
+If :ref:`CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY` is enabled, the option to ignore failure is not available as the linker will have assigned symbols to external memory addresses at link time.
- * External RAM of 4MBit (test up to know) has to be used with one of HSPI/VSPI occupied under 80MHz.
-Select which SPI host to be used by :ref:`CONFIG_SPIRAM_OCCUPY_SPI_HOST`.
+ * When used at 80MHz clock speed, external RAM must also occupy either the HSPI or VSPI bus.
+Select which SPI host will be used by :ref:`CONFIG_SPIRAM_OCCUPY_SPI_HOST`.

-Because there are a fair few situations that have a specific need for internal memory, but it is also possible to use malloc() to exhaust internal memory, there is a pool reserved specifically for requests that cannot be resolved from external memory; allocating task stack, DMA buffers and memory that stays accessible when cache is disabled is drawn from this pool.
-The size of this pool is configurable in menuconfig.

 Chip revisions
 ==============